Save your sanity and enjoy the holiday with these invaluable Thanksgiving Hacks that will make hosting Turkey Day so much easier!

 Soften butter way faster without the risk of melting it with this easy hack.

-Microwave a glass with a little water in it, discard the water, and dry the glass.
-Invert the glass over the stick of butter.
+Fill a glass with hot water, and let it sit for a couple minutes.
+Discard the water, dry the glass, and invert it over the stick of butter.

 Putting all the stuffing in the turkey will make most of your stuffing soft and moist.
 If you like the crunchy parts of this side dish, consider baking in muffin tins to increase crunch.

-Check out the instructions at the link below, along with an awesome Pancetta + Sage Stuffing recipe!
+Check out the instructions at the link below, along with an awesome Pancetta and Sage Stuffing recipe!

 Space in the refrigerator is prime real estate this time of year.
 Create more cool space with a cooler filled with ice.